 Grade Appeal for Grades as Outlined on the Course Syllabus – Students who feel an earned grade was inconsistent with the terms set forth by the instructor at the beginning of the term, normally outlined in the course syllabus, must address their disagreement first with the course instructor who is primarily responsible for assigning the grades.
 When students have a dispute with the determination made by the course instructor, they may appeal to the department chair, the dean of the academic college, then the Academic Standards Committee via the Registrar's Office.
 The decision of the Academic Standards Committee is final.
 Students who wish to initiate the appeal process must do so by the end of the following fall or spring term.

 The following guidelines determine approval of the declaration of an Unsuccessful Term:

 - Five full academic years must have elapsed since the term in question and graduation has not occurred.

-- Students must have completed at least 24 units of 2.00-level work at Towson University since the term in question.
+- Students must have completed at least 24 units of 2.00-level work at TU since the term in question.